infovirtuel/Atera-Report-Generator/README.md

 Encrypted sensitive informations

-# Work in Progress for 1.5.4 (next major build)
+# Work in Progress for 1.5.3.x

+BACKEND:
 remove the search options from searchops.ini

+CLI:

+simple loading animation in CLI

+CLI Enhancements

+UI:

+Menu to create new scheduled tasks from the UI.

+# Work in Progress for 1.5.4.x

+BACKEND:

 Cleanup of redundant functions to make the integration of http/generic/tcp devices easier

+SECURITY:

+Password-derived encryption for API key in config.ini

+UI:

 Combine all the output popups into a single one before UI display

-Remove useless code
+Individual tabs for General/Email/SMTP configuration menu

+SNMP MODULE:

+Advanced Reporting (similar to agents)

+More search fields and  output information

 # Work in Progress for V1.6 (next major version)

-Individual tabs for General/Email/SMTP configuration menu
+FEATURE:

 Device statistics per OS Version, WAN IP, company, etc.)

 TCP/GENERIC/HTTP Device Reporting

-SNMP Advanced Reporting
+PDF/UI pie charts

+POST custom value fields to searched devices

+UI:

 Each report type (device,snmp,http...) in a tab of the main menu

-Pie Charts
+Cleaner UI

-# Feature wishlist for V1.7 and beyond
+# Feature wishlist

+Import/export TCP/HTTP devices from and to Freshping

+Atera API python (pip) module

+Customer Contract/information reporting

 Option to send email to primary contact per customer

-Add the loading animation to the bottom of the main window
+Better loading animation for UI

 Web UI (Mobile Friendly)